nicholasdavies/luajr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Resolved an R CMD check warning about initializers of const uint32_t variables not being constant expressions by replacing them with #defines in lj_target_x86.h.

+This is in addition to the previous resubmission, in which I:

-* Resolved a R CMD check warning about values of the enum x86Op in LuaJIT defining values outside the int (but within the uint32_t) range, which was identified by the flag -Wpedantic.
+* Resolved an R CMD check warning about values of the enum x86Op in LuaJIT defining values outside the int (but within the uint32_t) range, which was identified by the flag -Wpedantic.